 On occasions when the Standards Committees order publication of a summary of a decision it will almost always occur without naming the lawyer.
 We then publish the summary (adhering to restrictions set down by the Standards Committee) on our website and in our weekly email to all lawyers, LawPoints.

 We are prevented by law from commenting on whether we have received a complaint, or any details of concerns or complaints raised with us.
 This is due to strict requirements placed on us by the Lawyers and Conveyancers Act 2006 (the Act) which means that we would be breaking the law if we release information publicly about specific complaints or concerns.

 The restriction on our ability to be transparent about the complaints process is one of the reasons we are carrying out an independent review of the statutory framework for legal services.
-Terms of Reference for the Review will be released for consultation shortly.
+Terms of Reference for the Review were released in September 2021.